CORS and CSP Configuration for Spatial Platforms

 const config = new pulumi.Config();

-const allowedOrigins = config.requireObject<string[]>("allowedOrigins");
+const allowedOrigins = config.requireObject<string[]>("allowedOrigins"); // never ["*"] in prod

 const tileEndpoints = config.requireObject<string[]>("tileEndpoints");

-const cspPolicy = [
+const csp = [

 `default-src 'self'`,

-`connect-src ${tileEndpoints.join(" ")}`,
+`connect-src 'self' ${tileEndpoints.join(" ")}`,

-`img-src ${tileEndpoints.join(" ")}`,
+`img-src 'self' data: ${tileEndpoints.join(" ")}`,

-`report-uri ${config.require("cspReportEndpoint")}`
+`report-uri ${config.require("cspReportEndpoint")}`,

 ].join("; ");

-const responseHeadersPolicy = new aws.cloudfront.ResponseHeadersPolicy("spatialCorsCsp", {
+const headers = new aws.cloudfront.ResponseHeadersPolicy("spatialCorsCsp", {

 name: `spatial-platform-cors-csp-${pulumi.getStack()}`,